Skip to main content

 1) Make a winter picnic with campfire coffee/tea and pancakes

 Spending time outdoors is essential for Finns all year round.
-During the winter, when the temperature can drop a way under zero degrees, it may seem not the best idea, but the opposite is true!
-Just imagine sitting by the outdoor campfire or Teepee, enjoying a cup of freshly made coffee or tea, and tasting the warm pancakes made on the open fire.
+During the winter, when the temperature drops by way of under zero degrees, it may not seem like the best idea, but the opposite is true!
+Just imagine sitting by the outdoor campfire or Teepee, enjoying a cup of freshly made coffee or tea and tasting the warm pancakes made on the open fire.
 Winter picnic can be a great idea and a surprisingly unique culinary experience!
 Just remember to wear proper clothes with enough layers.

 2) Meet and greet reindeer in Nuuksio National Park